MacFJA/LexerExpression/README.md

 As the input of the Shunting Yard is a Doctrine Lexer, the library is not limited to mathematics expression.

-The library provide an "evaluator" of the Shunting Yard algorithm output.
+The library provide an "evaluator" of the Shunting Yard algorithm output, or transform it into a AST Tree

 ## What is Shunting Yard algorithm